But before we get into that, what does the separation of your business and personal finances look like?

 Having a business that is a truly separate financial entity is a form of financial diversification.
 In the event your business collapses, you’ll have your personal finances to fall back on.

-Or if you have financial problems on a personal level your business can survive, insuring you have at least the business income to rebuild on.
+Or if you have financial problems on a personal level your business can survive, ensuring you have at least the business income to rebuild on.

 If you fail to keep the two properly separated, you run the risk of pulling both financial situations down at once.